One of the most common questions we get asked is "How tall do you have to be to dunk a basketball on a 10 foot rim?"

 There is no "secret" exercise that can transform you into a dunking machine overnight

-However, there are a few simple mobilization and activation exercises that you can do that can help add instant inches to your jump (somewhere in the range of 2-6 is most common).
+However, there are a many mobilization and activation exercises that you can do that can help get the extra inches you need to throw down.
+Checkout all of our Vertical Jump For Basketball Articles to learn more.